 Euphrates turned that familiar unfriendly face at Yangtze.

 “I’m back from the Northern Imbrium.
 It was a bigger nest than we thought.
 I’ll be heading to the Southern Imbrium next.
 Just wanted to report back before I went.”

-“It was nothing we couldn’t handle; the problem is they’re gradually growing faster and more diverse.”
+“It was nothing we couldn’t handle; the problem is the nests are gradually growing faster and more diverse.”

 “It’s good, isn’t it?
 Someday they’ll repopulate this dreadful Ocean.”